TheFirewallDragon/100-Python-Projects/README.md

 # 100PythonProjects
-This project was made in the intent of sharpening my programming ability in Python.
+This project was made in the intent of sharpening my programming aptitude in Python.
 It also helped me develop more general skills such as problem solving and adaptability.